-- The Complainant is a current or former student who makes a complaint on which a formal Title IX investigation is initiated and who was enrolled as a student at the institution at the time of the incident that is the basis of the complaint, unless the student knowingly and voluntarily chooses not to have counsel; and - The Respondent is a current or former student who responds to a complaint on which a formal Title IX investigation is initiated and who was enrolled as a student at the institution at the time of the incident that is the basis of the complaint, unless the student knowingly and voluntarily chooses not to have counsel.
+- O The Complainant is a current or former student who makes a complaint on which a formal Title IX investigation is initiated and who was enrolled as a student at the institution at the time of the incident that is the basis of the complaint, unless the student knowingly and voluntarily chooses not to have counsel; and - O The Respondent is a current or former student who responds to a complaint on which a formal Title IX investigation is initiated and who was enrolled as a student at the institution at the time of the incident that is the basis of the complaint, unless the student knowingly and voluntarily chooses not to have counsel.

 The Commission maintains a list of attorneys and legal services programs who have indicated they are willing to represent students in Title IX proceedings on a pro bono basis or for reduced legal fees.
 This list is developed in consultation with state and local bar associations and legal services providers with expertise about sexual misconduct.
 More information can be found at Maryland Higher Education Commission Website.
 Students may select and retain an attorney from the Commission's list prior to the conclusion of the formal Title IX proceedings.
-If the student selects and retains an attorney that is not on the Commission is not required to pay a student's attorney's fees for representation in a criminal or civil matter.
+If the student selects and retains an attorney that is not on the Commission's list, the attorney may seek fee reimbursement up to a certain amount from the Commission.
+The Commission is not required to pay a student's attorney's fees for representation in a criminal or civil matter.
 The Title IX Coordinator will assist both the Complainant and Respondent, upon their request, with information on how they can access legal counsel through the Maryland Higher Education Commission.